 TONGASS NATIONAL FOREST

 In 2015 and 2016, President Obama issued a landmark Executive Order (EO) withdrawing 98% of the Arctic Ocean from future oil drilling.
 President Trump immediately tried to revoke this withdrawal with his own EO, which we challenged in the courts.
-Last March, Judge Sharon Gleason, a United States District Judge of the United States District Court for the District of Alaska, vacated the Trump EO and ruled that a president does have the authority to withdraw acres from development but that a future president does not have the authority to reverse those withdrawals without congressional approval.
-Today it stands that 98% of the Arctic Ocean cannot be leased!
+Judge Sharon Gleason, a United States District Judge of the United States District Court for the District of Alaska, vacated the Trump EO and ruled that a president does have the authority to withdraw acres from development but that a future president does not have the authority to reverse those withdrawals without congressional approval.

 NATIONAL PETROLEUM RESERVE-ALASKA

-The final comment period of the Integrated Activity Plan draft Environmental Impact Statement is now closed.
-While the League continues to build public support to keep current protections in place, we also worked with Representatives Lowenthal (D-CA), Grijalva (D-AZ) and Huffman (D-CA)—and 45 of their colleagues who sent a letter to BLM in opposition to the administration’s proposed alternatives.
+The final comment period of the Integrated Activity Plan draft Environmental Impact Statement is now closed and we are waiting on the BLM for further action on this plan.
+While the League continues to build public support to keep current protections in place, we also worked with Representatives Lowenthal (D-CA), Grijalva (D-AZ) and Huffman (D-CA)—and 45 of their colleagues who sent a letter to BLM in opposition to the previous administration’s proposed alternatives.
 You can read their letter here.